tusharad/langchain-hs/docs/docs/concepts/LLM.md

 The `Message` type represents a single message in the chat conversation.
 It has three fields:
   - `role`: The role of the message sender (Possible values are User, Assistant, System, Tool, Developer, Function).
   - `content`: The content of the message (Text).
-  - `messageData`: Additional data associated with the message, such as name or toolcalls (soon to be depreceted).
+  - `messageData`: Additional data associated with the message, such as name or tool calls.
 You can use `defaultMessageData` to create a default instance of `MessageData` with no additional data.

 ## Writing your own LLM